imnanxu/PolyhedralBasisFunction/README.md

 Note that the solution of real irrep matrices and coefficients are not unique as described in [1].
 One solution for each group is included ("sol_T.zip" for the tetrahedral group, "sol_O.zip" for the octahedral group, and "sol_I.zip" for the icosahedral group).
 The following three files are included in each "_*.zip" folder.
  ### 1. Real irrep matrices: "RealIrreps_*.txt"
      A 2-dim matrix with the 1st row {a, b} and 2nd row {c, d} has the form of {{a,b},{c,d}} in all these files.
+  Note: For the tetrahedral group, only p=1 and p=4 irrpe matrices are real valued.

  ### 2. Spherical harmonics coeffcients matrix `\hat{H}_l^p` for 0<=l<=100: "BasisCoeff<ins> </ins>*.txt"
      File format: a line of '$l$' value a line of '$p$' value